Nursing - Practical

-The PN Department will be hosting an Informational Session prior to each Selection Process.
-They will be held in April and August, during this time we will share pertinent information regarding the Selection Process.
+The PN Department will host Information Sessions prior to each Selection Process.
+They will be held the last week in April and the last week in July.
+Pertinent information regarding entry into the program will be discussed.

 The PN Selection Process will be held in the first two weeks of June and the last two weeks of September of each year.
-Notification will be given via student email accounts and the college website.
-If selected, during the summer Selection Process the class start date will be in the fall semester (August).
-If chosen during the fall PN Selection Process, the class start date will be in the spring (January).
+Notification will be posted on the college website.
+If selected during the summer Selection Process, the class start date will be fall semester (August).
+If chosen during the fall PN Selection Process, the class start date will be spring (January).
 In order to participate in selection, all prerequisite classes must be completed by the end of the semester before selection.
-For example, a student must have all prerequisites completed by the end of spring semester 2013 to participate in May 2013 selection.
+For example, a student must have all prerequisites completed by the end of spring semester to participate in June selection.

-Students who have completed the prerequisites may take the examination at the DeKalb or Newton B Campus in the Student Success Center during the month of May or September.
-It is the student's responsibility to make certain that all prerequisites are completed within the correct timeframes.
-Please see your PN Advisor if you have questions regarding your courses.
-The TEAS examination cost is $50.00.
-It can be paid by credit card, debit or gift card (with VISA logo) when registering at www.atitesting.com website.
+Students who have completed the prerequisites must take the examination at the DeKalb or Newton Campus in the Assessment Center during the month of June or September.
+Scores from other testing centers will not be accepted.
+There is a fee for the TEAS examination.
+The fee must be paid by credit card, debit or gift card (with VISA logo) when registering at www.atitesting.com website.

-Students meeting or exceeding the national average score for the exam will go on to the next step of the selection process.
-It is the student's responsibility to bring all of the required documents to his/her PN Advisor.
-The required documents are:
+Students meeting or exceeding the national mean score for the exam will go on to the next step of the selection process.
+The following documents must be submitted to the PN advisors:

-The will be a deadline date for submission of the above documents to your PN Advisor.
-No documents will be accepted after the announced date.
+There will be a deadline date for submission of the above documents to your PN Advisor.
+No documents will be accepted after the announced deadline.

 Faculty will calculate GPAs of the students who pass the TEAS.
-GPAs are calculated using only the five prerequisite classes, not the overall GPA.
+GPAs are calculated using only the four prerequisite classes, not the overall GPA.

 Guidelines for GPA Calculation:

-ALHS 1011 must be repeated if five (5) years of older at the time of admission to the program and can only have been attempted twice since 2010.
+- ALHS 1011 must be repeated if five (5) years or older at the time of admission to the program and can only have been attempted twice since 2010.
 Withdrawals or failures count as an attempt.

-The highest ALHS 1011 grade earned will be used for the calculation, except when the second attempt results in a withdrawal or a failure.
-Students having a withdrawal or failure for the second attempt will no longer be eligible for the nursing program
+- The highest ALHS 1011 grade earned will be used for the calculation, except when the second attempt results in a withdrawal or a failure.
+Students having a withdrawal or failure for the second attempt will no longer be eligible for the Practical Nursing program.

-The nursing department will notify the twenty-six (26) candidates with the highest point scores of their acceptance into the program via GPTC student email.
+The nursing department will notify the twenty-eight (28) candidates with the highest point scores of their acceptance into the program via GPTC student email.
 Personal email addresses will not be used.
-Those twenty-eight candidates will be invited to attend the mandatory orientation meeting.
+Those twenty-eight candidates will be invited to attend a mandatory orientation meeting.
 The student's presence and punctuality at the meeting signifies his or her desire to accept and maintain a seat in the nursing program.
 Students not in attendance or who are tardy for the meeting will forfeit their seat in the program.